AI Tools for Data Analytics

 AI-based data analytics has created opportunities for various careers.
 Here are a few of the most common professions where AI has created the most impact:

-Data Scientists: Most routine and time-consuming tasks involving machine-learning tools are automated by AI by data scientists, who could then use their time doing complex models and strategic inferences.
+Most routine and time-consuming tasks involving machine-learning tools are automated by AI by data scientists, who could then use their time doing complex models and strategic inferences.
+Data scientists now look at data using algorithms or deep learning techniques to highlight hidden patterns that drive the wheel of innovations to better decision-making.

 Marketing professionals use AI-enabled analytics software for campaign evaluation, customer behavior insights, and fine-tuning of marketing strategy.
 AI helps the marketer realize where they need to work on things and not, so campaigns can be more specific.

-Healthcare Professionals: They benefit from AI-powered data analytics in diagnosing diseases, analyzing clinical trial data, and predicting patient outcomes.
+They benefit from AI-powered data analytics in diagnosing diseases, analyzing clinical trial data, and predicting patient outcomes.
 AI tools assist doctors in the interpretation of medical data that enables them to diagnose their patients faster and more accurately.

-Operations Managers: They use AI tools to make the supply chain processes efficient, optimize the usage of resources, and improve operational performance.
+They use AI tools to make the supply chain processes efficient, optimize the usage of resources, and improve operational performance.
 AI assists managers in making decisions on how to improve productivity and cut costs.

 The Future of Data Analytics with AI